dhanushkumar2408/HR-Analytics-Dashboard-PowerBI/README.md

 Introduction to the HR Analytics Dashboard:

 This HR Analytics Dashboard is designed to provide a comprehensive overview of the key workforce metrics within the organization, focusing on employee attrition, job satisfaction, and demographic trends.
 By consolidating data from various HR functions, it enables decision-makers to gain deeper insights into areas such as attrition rates, employee demographics, education fields, and satisfaction levels across different job roles.

 DAX Measures Calculated:

 Attrition, Attrition%, Average Age, Average Salary, Average Years at Company, Total Employees

-Findings
+Findings:

-Here are the key findings from the HR Analytics Dashboard:
+Here are the key findings from the HR Analytics Dashboard

 •	The company is facing a significant attrition rate, with 237 employees leaving, which may be a concern for overall retention and continuity.